 The City offers express, over-the-counter permits for certain rehabilitation projects including replacement windows and roofs.
-The City will continue to provide technical assistance via virtual appointments, phone and email and walk-in permit counter assistance for residents, including seniors, veterans, and people with disabilities, to help review and permit their housing rehabilitation needs.
+The City will continue to provide technical assistance via virtual appointments, phone and email and walk-in permit counter assistance personal appointments to for residents, including seniors, veterans, and people with disabilities, to help review and permit their housing rehabilitation needs.
+The program will prioritize rehabilitation in concentrated areas of poverty and areas with disproportionately more health, safety, and building code violations.